 As a second test we simulate a blade driven horizontally, cutting the surface of a granular bed like a bulldozer blade, see Fig. 10.
-The simulated flow is consistent with the theory of soil mechanics, that predict the formation of a wedge-shaped failure zone in front of the blade [11].
-When pushed forward, the soil fails along a localized shear band that stretch from the cutting edge of the blade up to the free surface.
+The simulated flow is consistent with the theory of soil mechanics, that predict the formation of a wedge-shaped failure zone in front of the blade [12].
+When pushed forward, the soil fail along a localized shear band that stretch from the cutting edge of the blade up to the free surface.
 Outside the failure zone the material is at rest.
-Inside the failure zone the material moves forward and upward and may form a circulating flow.
-The granular temperature is elevated at the front and at the cutting edge where impacts are frequent.
+Inside the failure zone the material moves forward and upward, and may form a pile with a circulating flow.
+The granular temperature is elevated at the front surface of the pile and at the cutting edge where impacts are frequent.
 A model is trained to predict the velocity field and the reaction force on the blade from the horizontal velocity and the mass distribution in front of the blade.
-The blade is 1.6 m wide and is attached with a 6-degree-of-freedom constraint to a kinematic body having velocity $\mathbf{v} = [i(t), 0, v_z(t)]$.
-The constraint force holding the blade relative to the kinematic body $\mathbf{f} = [f_x, f_y, f_z]$ is measured during the simulation.
+The blade is 1.6 m wide and is attached with a 6-degree-of-freedom constraint to a kinematic body having velocity $\boldsymbol{v} = [j(t), 0, v_z(t)]$.
+The constraint force holding the blade relative to the kinematic body $\boldsymbol{f} = [f_x, f_y, f_z]$ is measured during the simulation.
 The shape of the blade is that of two rectangular plates joined along their long edge at an angle of 35°.
-To avoid sampling of an unnecessarily large domain a coarse-graining grid is co-moving with the blade (velocities are in the world frame and the voxel field is moved to the position of the blade at each iteration).
+To avoid sampling of an unnecessarily large domain a coarse-graining grid is co-moving with the blade as in Fig. 10c, with sampled quantities in the world frame coordinates.
 The dimensions of the grid is $1.0 \times 2.5 \times 1.0$ m with $8 \times 5 \times 8$ voxels.
-Data samples are time-averaged over 1/6 s.
-In this numerical experiment the ground truth simulations are run with a time-step of 0.005 s and 250 projected Gauss-Seidel solver iterations, and the particle contact parameters are identical to the pile experiment.
+Data samples are time-averaged over 1/6 s, chosen to remove velocity fluctuations while still resolving the motion of the blade.
+In this numerical experiment the ground truth simulations are run with a time-step of 0.005 s and 250 projected Gauss-Seidel solver iterations.
+The particle contact parameters are identical to the pile experiment, but the particle diameter is set to 10 cm.